-If you think you, or some you know, has been the victim of sexual violence then it’s really important that you know it isn’t your fault.
-Sexual violence can include sexual assault, rape, or abuse.
+If you think you, or some you know, has been the victim of child sexual exploitation then it’s really important that you know it isn’t your fault.
+Child sexual exploitation can include sexual assault, rape, or abuse.
 Nobody should be forced to do something sexual against their will.
 Tell someone you trust, such as a friend, family member or even teacher or GP.
 We have listed a few helplines below but if you or someone you know is in immediate danger call 999.

 What is sexual exploitation?